mrhota/rust/src/doc/guide.md

 This will print `no`, because some of the values aren't equal.

-One other use of tuples is to return multiple values from a function:
+One other use of tuples is to return "multiple values" from a function:

 ```rust
 fn next_two(x: int) -> (int, int) { (x + 1i, x + 2i) }